Darkwing Duck: Broadcast history

 Darkwing Duck first aired on The Disney Channel on March 31, 1991, as a "sneak preview", and then from April 6 into July 14 of that year as a regularly scheduled run on weekend mornings, as it was advertised to be "The newest animated TV series exclusively to The Disney Channel".
 In reality, this was a preview-run of the series before it aired on The Disney Afternoon.

 The two-part episode "Darkly Dawns the Duck" originally aired as an hour-length TV special on September 6, 1991, as part of a larger syndicated TV special, The Darkwing Duck Premiere / Back to School with the Mickey Mouse Club.
 The film served as the show's pilot.
 Seasons 1 and 2 were aired simultaneously in the autumn of 1991.
 Season 1 aired in syndication as part of The Disney Afternoon block of shows.
 Seasons 2 and 3 aired on Saturday mornings on ABC.
 The final episode aired on December 12, 1992.
 ABC stopped airing reruns of the show in September 1993, and it was replaced by Sonic the Hedgehog.
 All episodes remained in syndicated reruns on The Disney Afternoon until 1995 and then returned to the lineup from 1996 to 1997.

 Starting on October 2, 1995, Darkwing Duck was rerun on The Disney Channel as part of a two-hour programming block called "Block Party" which aired on weekdays in the late-afternoon/early-evening and which also included TaleSpin, DuckTales, and Chip 'n Dale Rescue Rangers.
 On September 3, 1996, Darkwing Duck was dropped from the beginning of the block when Goof Troop was added to the end.

 The series was last seen in the U.S. on Toon Disney on January 19, 2007, as part of the Toon Disney Wild Card Stack.
 Certain episodes from the show's original run rarely re-aired while the show was on Toon Disney.
 These episodes appear to have been removed for content reasons.
 The most prominent of the rarely seen episodes is "Hot Spells", which was never re-aired after its initial broadcast on ABC because of its religiously sensitive subject matter.
 Darkwing Duck was one of the first American animated TV series to be officially broadcast in syndication in the former Soviet Union.
 The show formerly aired on Disney XD in international territories such as the Netherlands and Germany.

-The show is available on the Disney+ streaming service, with the exception of the episode "Hot Spells".